 You should also check your SJSU email regularly.
 Please use this account when contacting me through email, not your personal account.
-Use proper email netiquette, including using an informative subject line and a clear articulation of your question, comment, or concern.
+Use proper email netiquette, using an informative subject line including course name and section, and a clear articulation of your question, comment, or concern.
 I will try to respond to emails on the day they are received, but emails received after 7 pm may not be answered until the next day.
 Emails received on weekends may not receive replies on the same day.